mark-20145583/civ-ipriot-smiley/knowledge_and_evidence.md

    > pixels for eyes and mouth are also different.
 2. What are the key similarities?
    > They both have draw_eyes and draw_mouth methods
-   >
 3. What difference stands out the most to you and why?
    > Smiley has the blink method.
 It gives the class an extra action
-   >
 4. How does this difference affect the functionality of these classes
    > Happy has more than just a plain face.
 It does more.
-   >

 ### Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
    > Happy, Sad and Smiley all use the functionality.
 Blickable does not.
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > the "Smiley" class directly utilises SenseHat in its __init__
+   > the "Smiley" class directly utilises SenseHat in its **init**
-   >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > SenSeHat was initialised under the Smiley class init. the double __ makes that method a "private" function (only useable within that class).
-The other classes access it in their own private __init__, however utilising the super() (or parent class) init.
+   > SenSeHat was initialised under the Smiley class init. the double ** makes that method a "private" function (only useable within that class).
+The other classes access it in their own private **init\*\*, however utilising the super() (or parent class) init.
-   > For SenseHat to be private, the variable should be self.__sense_hat
-   > For SenseHat to be protected, the variable should be self._sense_hat
-   > As there are no _, it would be considered a public method
+   > By doing it this way it is keeping SenSeHat the same and only changing certain methods, keeping the rest of the smiley in tact and still usable in the same way by other classes.

 ### Sad Smileys Can’t Blink (Or Can They?)